datanav/docs/technical/webcrm-tripletex.rst

      - "integer"

-Webcrm Quotationline to Tripletex Orderline
+WebCRM Quotationline to Tripletex Orderline
 -------------------------------------------
-Every Webcrm Quotationline will be synchronized with a Tripletex Orderline.
+Every WebCRM Quotationline will be synchronized with a Tripletex Orderline.

-Once a link between a Webcrm Quotationline and a Tripletex Orderline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Quotationline and a Tripletex Orderline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Quotationline and a Tripletex Orderline:
+The following properties are synchronized between a WebCRM Quotationline and a Tripletex Orderline:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Quotationline Property
+   * - WebCRM Quotationline Property
      - Tripletex Orderline Property
      - Tripletex Data Type